Beaverton Academy of Science and Engineering

 Public school in Beaverton, Oregon, U.S.

-The Beaverton Academy of Science and Engineering (BASE) is a public school in the U.S. state of Oregon.
+The Beaverton Academy of Science and Engineering (BASE) is a public school located in Hillsboro, Oregon, United States.
 Part of the Beaverton School District (BSD), the school offers grades 6 through 12.
 Opened in 2007, the school was housed in the Capital Center at NE 185th Avenue and Walker Road in Hillsboro, then named the Health and Science School (HS2).
-From 2016 to 2021, the school is directly adjacent to another BSD option school, the School of Science & Technology (SST), with the relocation of that school to the Capital Center at the end of 2015.
+Being an Expeditionary Learning School, the school thoroughly incorporates the principals of Expeditionary Learning through programs like CREW.
 The school hosts a HOSA-Future Health Professionals chapter.
-For the 2020–2021 school year and onward, this school and the neighboring school, the School of Science and Technology have merged to become the Beaverton Academy of Science and Engineering.

 History

 Start

 The school opened in September 2007 with 120 students in ninth grade as an option program, intending to add students each year until it included grades six through twelve.
 In January 2008, the district purchased the Capital Center from Portland Community College and the Oregon University System for $15 million to serve as the home for the Health & Science School.
 Plans called for an additional $6 million to be spent remodeling the center for use by the school.
 The Capital Center was previously a campus of Tektronix that was sold in 1995 to a consortium of local public education entities with plans that included using part of it for a regional high school.